thunderbird89/esf/stories/story-david-v-goliath.md

 Colonel Volkov consulted his notes, clearly uncomfortable with what he had to report.

 > "Unknown, sir.
 The attack profile doesn't match any known Ukrainian capabilities.
+Or anyone else's capabilities, for that matter.
 No missile launches detected, no aircraft observed until... the incident.
 Air defense reported a single high-speed contact that appeared over the facility at approximately 2208 hours."

 > "Appeared?"